awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 Nonframed data is not divided; it is a single encrypted blob\.
 Non\-framed content is type 1, encoded as the byte `01` in hexadecimal notation\.

 **Reserved**  <a name="header-reserved"></a>
 A reserved sequence of 4 bytes\.
 This value must be 0\.
 It is encoded as the bytes `00 00 00 00` in hexadecimal notation \(that is, a 4\-byte sequence of a 32\-bit integer value equal to 0\)\.
+This field is not present in message format version 2\.

 **IV Length**  <a name="header-iv-length"></a>
 The length of the initialization vector \(IV\)\.
 It is a 1\-byte value interpreted as an 8\-bit unsigned integer that specifies the number of bytes that contain the IV\.
 This value is determined by the IV bytes value of the [algorithm](algorithms-reference.md) that generated the message\.
+This field is not present in message format version 2, which only supports algorithm suites that use deterministic IV values in the message header\.

 **Frame Length**  <a name="header-frame-length"></a>
 The length of each frame of framed data\.
 It is a 4\-byte value interpreted as a 32\-bit unsigned integer that specifies the number of bytes in each frame\.
 When the data is nonframed, that is, when the value of the `Content Type` field is 1, this value must be 0\.
 Whenever possible, use framed data\.
 The AWS Encryption SDK supports nonframed data only for legacy use\.
 Some language implementations of the AWS Encryption SDK can still generate nonframed ciphertext\.
 All supported language implementations can decrypt framed and nonframed ciphertext\.

+**Algorithm Suite Data**  <a name="algorithm-suite-data"></a>
+Supplementary data needed by the [algorithm](algorithms-reference.md) that generated the message\.
+The length and contents are determined by the algorithm\.
+Its length might be 0\.
+This field is not present in message format version 1\.

 **Header Authentication**  <a name="header-authentication"></a>
 The header authentication is determined by the [algorithm](algorithms-reference.md) that generated the message\.
 The header authentication is calculated over the entire header\.
 It consists of an IV and an authentication tag\.
 The bytes are appended in the order shown\.